linmasaki/NLog.AzureAppendBlob.Standard/README.md

 # NLog.AzureAppendBlob.Standard
-An NLog target using Microsoft Azure Storage Append Blobs With .NET Standard2.0, reference of [NLog.AzureAppendBlob](https://github.com/heemskerkerik/NLog.AzureAppendBlob).
+An NLog target using Microsoft Azure Storage Append Blobs With .NET Standard 2.0, reference of [NLog.AzureAppendBlob](https://github.com/heemskerkerik/NLog.AzureAppendBlob).

 ## How To Use ##
 Install the [NLog.AzureAppendBlob.Standard](https://www.nuget.org/packages/NLog.AzureAppendBlob.Standard/) package from NuGet.
 If you use NLog 4.x or higher, NLog will automatically load the extension assembly.
 Otherwise, put the following in your NLog configuration: